 9. Unit Price

 The unit price for each of the several items in the bid shall include its pro rata share of overhead so that the sum of the products obtained by multiplying the quantity shown for each item by the unit price bid represents the total bid.
 Any bid not conforming to this requirement may be rejected as informal.
-Special attention is drawn to this condition, as the unit prices will be used to determine the amount of any change orders resulting from an increase or decrease in quantities.
+Special attention is drawn to this condition, as the unit prices will be used to determine the total bid price and the amount of any change orders resulting from an increase or decrease in quantities.

 10. Corrections